DIY Ocean Animal Sensory Bottle for Preschoolers

 I Spy

-Use the ocean sensory bottle as a fun way to spy all of the animals in the bottle.
+Use the ocean sensory bottle as a fun way to spy on all of the animals in the bottle.
 Take turns being the person who “spies” something.

 Counting Practice

-Get some counting practice in by finding and counting all of the red/blue/green fish, animals, or beads in the sensory bottle.
+Get some counting practice by finding and counting all of the red/blue/green fish, animals, or beads in the sensory bottle.

 Create a Story